Mishima-syk/psikit/README.md

 # Psikit: a thin wrapper library for Psi4 and RDKit

-Inspired from this blog entry [Calculate HOMO and LUMO with Psi4](https://iwatobipen.wordpress.com/2018/08/24/calculate-homo-and-lumo-with-psi4-rdkit-psi4/)
+Inspired from the entry:[Calculate HOMO and LUMO with Psi4](https://iwatobipen.wordpress.com/2018/08/24/calculate-homo-and-lumo-with-psi4-rdkit-psi4/)

 ## Install RDKit and Psi4 from Conda